FabricMC/fabric-docs/develop/entities/first-entity.md

 ### Creating the Renderer {#creating-the-renderer}

 A mob's entity renderer enables you to view your entity in-game.
+We'll create a new class, `MiniGolemEntityRenderer`, which will tell Minecraft what texture, model and entity render state to use for this entity.

 @[code transcludeWith=:::renderer](@/reference/latest/src/client/java/com/example/docs/entity/renderer/MiniGolemEntityRenderer.java)

-We are referencing the texture in this code in line 2 from the previous step.

-In this class `MiniGolemEntityRenderer`, the creation of the render state and the entity's model happens.

-The shadow radius `.375f`, is provided as you can view the circle under the mob which minecraft renders.
+This is also where the shadow radius is set, for this entity that will be `0.375f`.

 ### Adding Walking Animations {#walking-animations}